 Lawsuit: GOP donor used wealth, political connections to sex traffic teen

-A new lawsuit alleges Minnesota GOP donor Anton Lazzaro used his "power, wealth, influence, connections and resources" to sex traffic a 16-year-old and then attempt to coerce her family into silence.
+Minnesota GOP donor Anton Lazzaro used his wealth and political connections to coerce a 16-year-old into sex and then attempt to pay her family for their silence, according to allegations in a new lawsuit filed Tuesday.

-Law firm Jeff Anderson and Associates, which previously sued the Catholic church for child abuse, planned to announce the lawsuit Tuesday on behalf of one of Lazzaro's alleged victim's parents.
-Lazzaro, 30, is currently being held in jail while facing a 10-count federal indictment for sex trafficking and obstruction.
+Jeff Anderson, a St. Paul-based attorney well-known for suing the Catholic church for child abuse, announced the lawsuit in a news conference, calling 30-year-old Lazzaro an audacious predator who served as "ringmaster" of the sex-trafficking enterprise.
+The girl posted allegations about Lazzaro on social media in July 2020, and Lazzaro proposed paying her and her parents $1,000 in "hush money" to sign a nondisclosure agreement, according to the lawsuit.

+Instead, the family reached out to Anderson's firm, which helped them report the behavior to law enforcement, said Anderson.

 The lawsuit describes Lazzaro as a "politically connected and wealthy adult," citing his public friendship with Jennifer Carnahan, who resigned from her post as GOP chairwoman after charges against Lazzaro went public.